cooperhewitt/go-pubsocketd/README.md

 A list of valid hosts that may connect to this server.

 Currently multiple hosts are not supported but will be in time.

+### -ws-insecure=false

+A boolean flag indicating that the WebSocket server should be run in "insecure" mode which will allow connections from any host.

+This is available only for debugging and should **not** be enabled for production use.

 ## See also